hahahaha-52/neonatal-sepsis-scRNAseq-code/README.md

 The scripts support preprocessing, quality control, dimensionality reduction, clustering, cell-type annotation, differential expression analysis, gene-set scoring, trajectory analysis, pathway enrichment, ligand–receptor analysis, and figure generation for the neonatal sepsis single-cell RNA-seq study.

+## Reproducibility

+This repository is intended to provide the custom code required to reproduce the analyses and figures described in the manuscript.
+Large input data files are not stored in this repository and should be downloaded from the public data repository associated with the study.

 ## Repository structure

 scripts/